Norman H. Axelrod

 Vice Chairman of the Board

-Charles Young, 52, has served as a member of our Board since January 2021.
-Mr. Young has served as Executive Vice President and Chief Operating Officer of Invitation Homes since 2017.
+Charles Young has served as a member of our Board since January 2021.
+Mr. Young was promoted to President and Chief Operating Officer of Invitation Homes in 2023, after having served as Executive Vice President and Chief Operating Officer from 2017 to 2023.
 From 2015 until Invitation Homes completed its merger with Starwood Waypoint Homes (“SWH”), Mr. Young served in a number of senior roles with SWH and its predecessor.
 Earlier in his career, Mr. Young worked for Goldman, Sachs & Co. in its Real Estate Principal Investment Area (Whitehall) and Goldman’s Investment Banking Division, in mergers and acquisitions.
 He also has prior experience in real estate development and diversity consulting.
 Before starting his career in real estate and investment banking, Mr. Young spent several years as a professional football player in the National Football League and the World League of American Football.
 He is a member of the Stanford Board of Trustees and currently serves as a member of the board of directors of Federal Home Loan Bank of Chicago.
 He was also a founding member of the LEARN Charter School Network.
 He received his B.A. in Economics from Stanford University and an M.B.A. from Stanford’s Graduate School of Business.
 Mr. Young’s operating experience, including in a high-growth public company, his experience in mergers and acquisitions and his real estate expertise led to the conclusion that he should serve as a member of our Board.